Amica Wronki

 Amica Wronki was a Polish football club based in Wronki, Poland.

 The club was invariably linked to Amica, a manufacturer of white goods, predominantly stoves, which gave the club its nickname.
 The company's increasing profits gave the new team tremendous financial clout in the Polish leagues.
 The club was formed when two clubs were joined, Błękitni Wronki and LZS Czarni Wromet Wróblewo.
 The new club was named FK Amica Wronki and in just 4 years, the club won promotion from the Fourth Division to the Orange Ekstraklasa.

 They have been in the top division in Poland since 1995.
-In May 2006 they merged with fellow Ekstraklasa team Lech Poznań.
+In May 2006, they merged with fellow Ekstraklasa team Lech Poznań.
 The reserve team then became its first team but only lasted one season before it was finally disbanded.
 In 2007, one of the clubs that was merged that created Amica, Błękitni Wronki was re-founded and is considered to be a phoenix club.

 History

 Foundation and rise

 The history of SSA Amica Sport goes back to 1992 when the "Amica company" (a white goods manufacturer) wanted to sponsor a football team in the town of Wronki where their factory was located.
 The Amica company's increasing profits gave the new team financial clout in the Polish leagues.
 The club was formed when two clubs were joined, Błękitni Wronki and LZS Czarni Wromet Wróblewo.

-In the 1993–1994 season Amica Wronki were promoted to the Third Division.
-The next season the team, led by Jarosław Szuby, won promotion to the Second Division.
-Amica didn't stay in the second division for long because the following season they again won promotion, this time to the Ekstraklasa under Marian Kurowski who took over the job started by former coaches Boguslaw Baniak and Horst Panic.
+In the 1993–1994 season Amica Wronki were promoted to the third division.
+The next season the team, led by Jarosław Szuby, won promotion to the second tier.
+Amica didn't stay in the second division for long, because the following season they again won promotion, this time to the Ekstraklasa under Marian Kurowski who took over the job started by former coaches Bogusław Baniak and Horst Panic.